pglg95/Email-Listener/README.md

 # Email-Listener
 Email Listener is program that shows notification on desktop when you have a new e-mail.
 It supports multiple mailboxes.
+Program use IMAP and SSL protocol.